gabotronix/underpass-docs/pritunl.md

 ***

-#### Pritunl VPN and the Squid Configuration
+#### OpenVPN and the Squid Configuration

-Squid allows the OpenVPN TCP port to connect to it via the `http-proxy` and `http-proxy-user-pass` directive in the `ovpn` config.
+Squid allows the OpenVPN TCP port to connect to it via the `http-proxy` and `http-proxy-user-pass` directives in the `ovpn` config.

-In `/opt/underpass/config/squid/squid.conf`, you'll have to replace the default OpenVPN TCP port `1194` with the new port number that you assigned to `PRITUNL_TCP`.
-Issue the command below from your SSH terminal:
+If you changed the port number in `PRITUNL_TCP` from `/opt/underpass/.env`, then you'll have to change the OpenVPN port number in `squid.conf` too.

+Issue the command below from your SSH terminal in order to do that:
 ```
 sed -i 's|1194|YOUR_SSH_PORT|' /opt/underpass/config/squid/squid.conf
 ```

 Where `YOUR_SSH_PORT` is your new port number for OpenVPN TCP.

 Once done, recreate the `pritunl container`: